Forsythia x intermedia

 -

-Border Forsythia is easy to grow and does best in loose, medium moisture, well-drained soils in full sun to part shade. although siting in full sun will produce more flowers earlier in the Spring.
-Forsythia is a forgiving plant and tolerates average to poor garden soils, urban conditions, and drought.
+Border forsythia is easy to grow and does best in loose, medium-moisture, well-drained soils and in full sun to partial shade, although siting it in full sun will produce more flowers earlier in the spring.
+The plant matures to 8 to 10 feet high and 10 to 12 feet wide, but it can be pruned to keep the shrub's growth under control.
+Pruning should be done on the oldest stems immediately after spring flowering; if done after mid-July, you will likely remove flower buds for the following spring because flowers appear on old growth.
+Forsythia is a forgiving plant and tolerates average to poor garden soils, pollution and urban conditions, salt and drought.
 The shrub is winter hardy, but colder winters and temperatures below -5 degrees F may retard flower development because of the impact of winter temperatures or a late freeze on unopened buds.
 The plant is easily transplanted.

 Quick ID Hints: